previous page back to table of contents next page

 High dark current or responsivity, or saturated at any sample, or uncertain non-linearity.
 Static mask

-Broken pixel, or negative slope fit
+Broken pixel, or negative slope fit.
+Dynamic mask

-Saturated at any sample
+Saturated at any sample.
+Dynamic mask

-Transient, or unreliable non-linearity, or spike outlier
+Transient, or unreliable non-linearity, or spike outlier.
+Dynamic mask

-Figure 19 - Zoom-ins centered at the resonant pixel feature from Figures 1-6.
+Figure 53 - Zoom-ins centered at the resonant pixel feature from Figures 1-6.
 See Table 1 for an explanation of the color coding of masked pixels.

-Figure 20 - Zoom-ins centered at the resonant pixel feature from Figures 7-10.
+Figure 54 - Zoom-ins centered at the resonant pixel feature from Figures 7-10.
 See Table 1 for an explanation of the color coding of masked pixels.

 III.2.c.ii.3.
 Relation between the Resonant Pixel and Longer-Duration Short-Term Latents

-Figure 21 - Scan 77602a, frameset 063, exhibits a satellite trail that coincidentally crossed the W2 resonant pixel.
+Figure 55 - Scan 77602a, frameset 063, exhibits a satellite trail that coincidentally crossed the W2 resonant pixel.
 The corresponding latent in the subsequent frameset, 064, is brightest in the region of the W2 resonant pixel.

-Figure 21a - Scan 57227r, framesets 058-062.
+Figure 56 - Scan 57227r, framesets 058-062.
 The bright satellite trail in frameset 058 leaves W2 latents in framesets 059-062.
 These latents are pronouncedly brighter at the position of the W2 resonant pixel, thus further suggesting that the latter is related to the phenomenon of longer-duration short-term latents in this region of the array.

-Figure 23 - Zoomed illustration in W2 of two satellite trails that coincidentally crossed the resonant pixel.
-The left panel is from frameset 70774a164, and the right panel is 77602a063, also illustrated in Figure 21.
-The 100-pixel radius circles are centered on the resonant pixel, as in Figure 22.
+Figure 59 - Zoomed illustration in W2 of two satellite trails that coincidentally crossed the resonant pixel.
+The left panel is from frameset 70774a164, and the right panel is 77602a063, also illustrated in Figure 55.
+The 100-pixel radius circles are centered on the resonant pixel, as in Figure 58.

 III.2.c.ii.4.
 Correlation of Signal in the Resonant Pixel with Signal in the Precursor Frameset

-Figure 24 - GUI for ATV photometry centered at the resonant pixel position, illustrated for frameset 148 in scan 11984a.
+Figure 60 - GUI for ATV photometry centered at the resonant pixel position, illustrated for frameset 148 in scan 11984a.

 Table 2: Measured Signal in the Resonant Pixel Halo and in the Preceding Frame